-A growing number of pet owners and veterinarians believe that a raw diet is best for a dog.
-These folks claim that since raw meat is closest to what our dog’s ancestors would have eaten in the wild, such food will supply protein, vitamins, and minerals in the proper proportions for the animal’s body.
+Several pet owners and veterinarians believe a raw diet is best for a dog.
+These folks claim that raw meat is closest to what our dog’s ancestors would have eaten in the wild.
+Such food supplies protein, vitamins, and minerals in proper proportions for the animal’s body.
 Raw diet proponents say that dogs fed this diet have healthier skin and coats, fewer oral problems, better weight management, better digestion, and are healthier overall.

 In the past, those who wanted to feed their dog a raw diet had to prepare this food at home.
-This meant obtaining meats from butcher shops, farms, or the like and preparing the food yourself.
+This meant obtaining meat from butcher shops, farms, or the like and preparing the food yourself.
 Instead of relying on the dog food brands like Hill’s Science Diet Dog Food, it seemed more reasonable to prepare a ‘better’ doggy diet at home.

 To serve the growing demand for these dog foods, some commercial pet food makers have begun to offer raw packaged dog food.
 These foods generally are kept frozen until you are ready to use them.
-They often come in chunks or patties that can be individually thawed on a daily basis.
-Packaged raw food may also be dehydrated in powder form, to be reconstituted with water in batches.
+They often come in chunks or patties that can be individually thawed daily.
+Packaged raw food may also be dehydrated in powder form and reconstituted with water in batches.

 Choosing Raw Packaged Dog Food